magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/cross_reality_applications/anchoring.md

 * **Deleting Anchors**
   The DeleteAnchors method allows you to remove anchors that are no longer needed.
 You can ensure anchors are deleted and handle the result programmatically by providing anchor IDs and a callback.

+### Achieving Precise AR Alignment

+Precise alignment between digital content and physical locations depends on the following techniques.

+1. **High-Precision Coordinates**
+   Use double-precision floating-point values for anchor positions and rotations.
+This ensures minimal error when mapping physical locations to digital coordinates.

+2. **Inverse Transform for Digital Alignment**
+   Compute and apply the inverse transform of the anchor to the origin of the space.
+This operation shifts the digital coordinate system to align perfectly with the space defined by the anchor, ensuring that all other digital entities adjust relative to the anchor's location.

+3. **Account for Environmental Factors**
+   Incorporate real-world constraints like GPS accuracy, lighting conditions, and device capabilities.

+4. **Test and Calibrate**
+   Continuously test the AR alignment under different conditions to ensure optimal performance.

 ### Integration and Resolution Workflow